Your Guide to Peripheral Artery & Vein Intervention

 • Risks:

-• There's also a risk of restenosis (re-narrowing of the vessel) or stent migration over time.
+• There is also a risk of restenosis (re-narrowing of the vessel) or stent migration over time.

 Preparing for Peripheral Artery & Vein Intervention